Mi krop: Ingredients

-In Bangkok, there are two restaurants notable for their Mi krop: Talat Phlu in the Thon Buri side, and Phra Nakhon near the Giant Swing and Bangkok City Hall.
-Both use old recipes from the reign of King Rama V.
+In popular culture

 The dish was mentioned by Carrie Bradshaw in an episode of Sex and the City.
 It is listed as one of several items Sheldon Cooper from The Big Bang Theory gets on The Gang's weekly Thai food night.
-Eric Cartman mentions the dish in the South Park episode "It Hits the Fan", although he expresses a strong dislike for it.
+Eric Cartman mentions it in the South Park episode "It Hits the Fan", and expresses a strong dislike for it.